Homes for Cathy

 It is 50 years since Ken Loach’s film ‘Cathy Come Home’ first hit our screens.

 Many SYHA staff, stakeholders, customers and residents went along to the Crucible Theatre in Sheffield, Cast in Doncaster and Barnsley Civic, to watch Cardboard Citizens ‘Cathy’, a modern retelling of ‘Cathy Come Home’.
-We collaborated with both Cardboard Citizens and local Forum Theatre practitioners Dead Ernest to deliver Forum Theatre workshops, where participants learnt how best to use Forum Theatre to share stories that are important to them.
+We collaborated with both Cardboard Citizens and local Forum Theatre practitioners Dead Ernest to deliver Forum Theatre workshops, where participants learnt how to use Forum Theatre as a tool for personal empowerment and to share stories that are important to them.
 You can watch their reactions to ‘Cathy’ and see footage from the Cardboard Citizens workshops in the videos above and below.

 - Grace’s Cathy blog